Multi-Sensor Synchronization

 Synchronize with an external PTP master.
 A monotonically increasing counter that will begin counting seconds and nanoseconds since startup.
 As soon as a 1588 sync event happens, the time will be updated to seconds and nanoseconds since 1970.
 The counter must always count forward in time.
 If another 1588 sync event happens the counter will either jump forward to match the new time, or slow itself down.
 It is reported at ns resolution (there is both a second and nanosecond register in every UDP packet), but the minimum increment varies.

-If configuring the sensor to synchronize time from an external sync pulse, the pulse polarity can be specified as described in the TCP API Guide.
+If configuring the sensor to synchronize time from an external sync pulse, the pulse polarity can be specified as described in the Sensor Configuration.
 Pulse-in frequency is assumed to be 1 Hz.
-For example, the below commands will set the sensor to expect an active low pulse and configure the seconds timestamp to be pulse count since sensor startup:
+For example, using POST commands will set the sensor to expect an active low pulse and configure the seconds timestamp to be pulse count since sensor startup:

 To configure the multipurpose-io port of the sensor to accept an external NMEA UART message, the multipurpose_io_mode parameter must be set to INPUT_NMEA_UART as described in External Trigger Clock Source.
 Once a valid UART message is received by the sensor, the seconds timestamp will snap to the latest timestamp received.
-The expected NMEA UART message is configurable as described in TCP API Guide.
+The expected NMEA UART message is configurable.
 For example, the below commands will set the sensor to accept an NMEA UART message that is active high with a baud rate of 115200 bits per second, add 27 additional leap seconds, and accept messages even with a valid character not set:

 External Trigger Clock Source

 Additionally, the sensor can be configured to output a SYNC_PULSE_OUT signal from a variety of sources.
-See example commands in the TCP API Guide (Important Notice) section.
+See example commands in the HTTP API Reference Guide section.
 Pulses will always be evenly spaced.

 This can be enabled through the multipurpose_io_mode configuration parameter.